 After graduating magna cum laude from Temple, I left Montgomery Newspapers to work as press secretary for Jon D. Fox, who served as congressman for Pennsylvania’s 13th district, and coordinate numerous freelance writing opportunities.
 My husband, Brian, and I eventually headed back to California where I was Upvalley and Design editor, for the Napa Valley Register as well as an award-winning special projects reporter.

 In 1995, my horse racing background combined with my journalism experiences as I was hired as associate editor of Hoof Beats magazine, published by the United States Trotting Association in Columbus, Ohio.
 In my 15 year tenure there, I rose to become executive editor of Hoof Beats (and led it to numerous awards, including General Excellence) as well as USTA director of communications.

 Concurrent to my time at the USTA, I wrote freelance articles for numerous magazines and newspapers across North America, and served since 2004 as the professor of magazine writing at Ohio State.
 When I was offered a full-time position at the university in the spring of 2010, it was truly an offer I could not refuse.

-I now teach four classes per quarter in the public affairs journalism program, and serve as a consultant to both the School of Communication website and the College of Veterinary Medicine.
-I am also an avid hockey mom to my son, Daniel, and have greatly enjoyed helping Brian publish his first book, “The Year My Dad Went Bald,” a child’s eye view of his successful fight against non-Hodgkins Lymphoma.
+I am also an avid hockey mom to my son, Daniel, and have greatly enjoyed helping my husband, Brian, publish his first book, “The Year My Dad Went Bald,” a child’s eye view of his successful fight against non-Hodgkins Lymphoma.